minhquanw3c/crude-server/README.md

 afterward

-> npx prisma push db
+> npx prisma db push

 a new **dev.db** will appear in folder **prisma**, this file is your local database to store data of CRUD operations.

 finally, to start the application, run

 > npm run dev

+bonus point, to view and browse created database on chrome, run

+> npx prisma studio

+a new chrome tab will appear to show the database which you can interact with